leejordan/middleman-blog-theme/source/posts/accessibility-issues-are-user-experience-issues.html.markdown

 This is a follow up post with lots of examples which is intended as part 2 to [my earlier post about what an accessible website is][1].
 It's based on this definition of an accessible website:

-> An accessible website is one that allows as many different people and devices as possible to interact with it <footer>Lee Jordan</footer>
+> An accessible website is one that allows as many different people and devices as possible to interact with it

 ## Microsoft support

-![how to enable javascript user search][2]

 This user is trying to find out how to enable JavaScript in his browser because it is currently disabled.
 As a loyal Microsoft fan they are using Bing.com and they make sure to follow the link to the microsoft support site because they love Microsoft.

+![how to enable javascript user search][2]

 Then this happens: